ilifu/ilifu_user_docs/docs/tech_docs/software_environments.md

 ### Available containers

-Several containers have been developed for use on the ilifu cluster and are currently maintained by the support team.
-These containers include the following (**See the dropdown information for specific container details by clicking on the relevant arrow below**):
+Several containers have been developed for use on the ilifu cluster and in other clusters, and are currently maintained by the support team.
+These containers include the following (**See the dropdown information for specific container details by clicking on the relevant arrow below**).
+For use in other clusters the containers can be downloaded from the [IDIA Singularity Registry Server](https://sregistry.idia.ac.za/):

 <details>
 <summary id="astro-r-container">astro-r container</summary>